-(see test-related links below).
+It is common for modern people to have less than 20 seconds for the DIY body-oxygen test (see test-related links below).
 Note that the medical norm is 40-50 seconds, and ordinary people in the past had over 40 s for the same test.

 Note that nearly all suggested above factors are either a part of the hyperventilation syndrome, or they lead to its appearance (as is the case with nutritional deficiencies).

 Home remedies for dark circles under the eyes

 Over 200 Russian medical doctors found that the problem with dark circles around or under the eyes naturally disappear, when their patients start to slow down their automatic breathing patterns.
 Here are the major goals:

 1. Increase body oxygenation up to X seconds 24/7 to remove most allergies naturally and boost blood flow and oxygenation of the skin naturally.
 This exact number X is provided right below here as your bonus content.

 2. Spend over 2 hours in fresh air or install an air ionizer to improve air quality.

 3. Ground yourself to reduce blood viscosity and remove inflammation.

 5. As a temporary measure, you can use make-up powders and/or eye creams that usually do have some limited positive effects.

-February 2017 update.
-New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Money-Back Guarantee.
+New breathing students with terminal conditions (end-stage disease) are accepted on CureEndStageDisease.com with Dr. Artour's Triple Guarantee.

-You can leave your grammatically correct feedback and/or comments below.
+You can leave your grammatically correct feedback and/or comments below with no more than one question please.
 Thanks.